For current info please visit detroitmi.gov

 - Haemophillis Influenza type B (HIB)

 Non-Medical Waiver Information

-In December, 2014, the Joint Committee on Administrative Rules approved a new educational requirement for Michigan parents opting their children out of getting vaccinated before entering school and child care centers.
-The new rule was effective January 1, 2015 and required the parents/guardians who want to claim a non-medical waiver to receive education from the Detroit Health Department.
+In December 2014, the Joint Committee on Administrative Rules approved a new educational requirement for Michigan parents opting their children out of getting vaccinated before entering school and childcare centers.

 To get vaccines for your child, call